 In December 2019, India's Parliament passed, and its President signed into law, the Citizenship Amendment Act (CAA), 2019, altering the country's 1955 Citizenship Act.
-For the first time in independent India's history, a religious criterion has been added to the country's naturalization process.
+For the first time in independent India's history, a religious criterion was added to the country's naturalization process.
 The changes sparked significant controversy, including large-scale and sometimes violent protests.
-Opponents of the CAA warn that Prime Minister Narendra Modi and his Hindu nationalist Bharatiya Janata Party (BJP) are pursuing a Hindu majoritarian, anti-Muslim agenda that threatens India's status as an officially secular republic and violates international human rights norms.
-In tandem with a National Register of Citizens (NRC) planned by the federal government, the CAA may affect the status of India's large Muslim minority of roughly 200 million.
+Opponents of the CAA warn that Prime Minister Narendra Modi and his Hindu nationalist Bharatiya Janata Party (BJP) are pursuing a Hindu majoritarian, anti-Muslim agenda that threatens India's status as an officially secular republic and violates international human rights norms and obligations.
+In tandem with a National Register of Citizens (NRC) planned by the federal government, the as-yet unimplemented CAA may threaten the citizenship rights of India's large Muslim minority of roughly 200 million.
+India's Supreme Court is set to resume its review more than 250 petitions on the law's constitutionality in December 2022.